adobe-research/audio-retargeting/README.md

 ### (Optional) Creating the standalone `retarget` executable

-You can use [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create a command that you can give to others, which they then can run without needing to install anything.
+You can use [pyinstaller](https://github.com/pyinstaller/pyinstaller) to create the standalone `retarget` command which you can give to others who work on the same platform as you, and which they then can run without needing to install anything.

 Unfortunately `radiotool` uses some libraries that tickle a bug in the current official release (2.1) of `pyinstaller`.
 This has been fixed for future releases, but for now you need to install the latest version of pyinstaller from the source: